timothypage/project-timer/README.md

 TODO:

- - this will keep running in the tab if it is left open and you put the computer to sleep.
-Maybe ignore Datetime differences of more than 5 minutes?

  - Allow updating of time through the web interface, right now you'll have to use the javascript console:

 	> var hours = 60 * 60;